polar pattern, microphone,

-A microphone’s polar pattern is the sensitivity of how well the microphone receives sound relative to the angle or direction of where the sound originates.
+A microphone’s polar pattern is the sensitivity of how well the microphone receives sound relative to the direction of the sound source.

 In simpler terms, a microphone’s polar pattern is how well the microphone can capture sound from various directions.

-Unlike the cardioid microphone, however, the supercardioid is able to pick up some sound directly at the back.
-With supercardioids, monitor speakers must be placed correctly to avoid collecting feedback.
+Unlike the cardioid microphone, the supercardioid can pick up some sound directly at the back.
+With supercardioids, studio monitor placement must be correct to avoid feedback.

-A downside to Omni, however, is that they cannot be aimed away from undesired sources like Public Address speakers and this would cause feedback.
+A downside to omni, however, is that they cannot be aimed away from undesired sources like PA speakers and this would cause feedback.

-A microphone designed with a figure of eight polar pattern picks up sound from the front of and the rear of the microphone but would isolate sound to its sides.
+A microphone designed with a figure of eight polar pattern picks up sound from the front and the rear of the microphone but isolates sound to its sides.

 Examples of microphones with this polar pattern are typically large diaphragm or ribbon microphones.